ARM-software/CMSIS-Stream/Documentation/CCodeGen.md

 ### asynchronous (default = False)

+This mode is deprecated.
+Instead use the `fullyAsynchronous` mode.

+### fullyAsynchronous (default = False)

 When true, the scheduling is for a dynamic / asynchronous flow.
 A node may not always produce or consume the same amount of data.
 As consequence, a scheduling can fail.
 Each node needs to implement a `prepareForRunning` function to identify and recover from FIFO underflows and overflows.

-A synchronous schedule is used as start and should describe the average case.
+A synchronous schedule is **not used** as start so the FIFO lengths cannot be computed during the scheduling.
+You need to specify the lengths of the FIFOs using the option `fifoAsyncLength` of the `connect` methods.
+This length is expressed in samples.

-This implies `switchCase`.
+The option `fullyAsynchonous` implies `switchCase`.
 This disables `memoryOptimizations`.

 Synchronous FIFOs that are just buffers will be considered as FIFOs in asynchronous mode.